Engine Failure Modes

 - Client data collected from four engine platforms, each of which had 4-5 different test profiles

-- Model performance required to achieve an accuracy of 80% or better for failure prediction
+- Client required accuracy of 80% or better for failure prediction

-- The models successfully identified the suspect signals and anomalous regions in the vehicle data
+- Acerta successfully identified the suspect signals and anomalous regions in the vehicle data

-The client requested a solution that could predict failures for four different engine platforms.
+The client needed a solution that could predict failures for four different engine platforms.
 The signal data from each engine was generated through 4-5 different test profiles.
-The client required Acerta’s models to predict engine failures with an accuracy rate of at least 80%.
-Moreover, because the client’s goal was to improve its diagnostic tools, Acerta’s engineers needed to build a dashboard for the client to upload data and validate our results, which had to be delivered in minutes.
+In addition, the client required a platform that could predict engine failures with an accuracy rate of at least 80%.
+Moreover, because the client’s goal was to improve its diagnostic tools, the platform’s predictions needed to be delivered in real time.

-Acerta’s team began by exploring the client’s sample data—analyzing the signals and evaluating the viability of various machine learning model types for this application.
+Acerta began by exploring the client’s sample data—analyzing the signals and evaluating the viability of the machine learning models utilized by our Advanced Anomaly Detection module.
 A fundamental question faced by our data scientists was whether to use one model for all four engine platforms or one model per platform.
 In the end, we elected to use different models for different platforms, as well as for different stages in testing.
-The client’s two goals also required two different approaches (i.e., classification vs anomaly detection).
+The client’s two goals also required two different machine learning approaches: classification as well as anomaly detection.

-This led to Acerta’s data engineers building a nested data pipeline for the classification and anomaly region results.
-Because the client required a dashboard, our engineers needed to take that into account in setting up the data storage and organization.
-Ultimately, the dashboard displayed the engine id, the name of the data trace, whether the unit was passing or failing, an abnormality score and highlights of any anomalous regions in the signal data.
+This led to Acerta’s data engineers building a nested data pipeline for the classification and anomaly region results which delivered them to the client’s engineers in real time.
+The LinePulse Advanced Anomaly Detection dashboard displayed the engine id, the name of the data trace, whether the unit was passing or failing, an abnormality score, and highlights of any anomalous regions in the signal data.

-Acerta created and deployed an end-to-end solution and integrated it into the client’s diagnostic tools.
-Our models exceeded the client’s requirements for accuracy in predicting engine failures at a rate of 93.3%.
-Furthermore, Acerta’s data scientists successfully identified suspect signals and anomalous regions within the engine test signal data, enabling technicians to catch more failures and reduce the time it takes to investigate them.
+Acerta’s models exceeded the client’s requirements for accuracy in predicting engine failures at a rate of 93.3%.
+Furthermore, the LinePulse Advanced Anomaly Detection module successfully identified suspect signals and anomalous regions within the engine test signal data, enabling technicians to catch more failures and reduce the time it takes to investigate them.